lambdaclass/curse_of_mirra/README.md

 make tests
 ```

-Will run elixir and rust tests
+Will run Elixir and Rust tests

 ```
 make format
 ```

-Will format elixir and rust code.`
+Will format Elixir and Rust code.`

 ```
 make prepush
 ```

-Will format you code, runs credo check and tests.
+Will format you code, and run Credo check and tests.

 ## Documentation

-You can find our documentation [here](https://docs.curseofmyrra.com/) or run it locally.
+You can find our documentation [here](https://docs.curseofmyrra.com/) or by running it locally.

 For that you have to install: